 The real debate here is with respect to funds that actually have trading activity.
 For example, active mutual funds versus ETFs that require rebalancing, e.g. factor ETFs or so-called smart beta strategies.

-We’ve talked to hedge fund managers, mutual fund managers, and c-level executives at multiple billion dollar financial service companies–many don’t understand the tax benefits of ETFs.
+We’ve talked to hedge fund managers, mutual fund managers, and C-level executives at multiple billion-dollar financial service companies — many don’t really understand the tax benefits of ETFs.
 (BTW, if you want to really get in the weeds on this stuff, contact us directly and we’ll chat).

 ETF folks get it, obviously–it’s their business!

 And the tax-advantages of ETFs are not some secret squirrel finance-ninjas-only type of knowledge–its spammed all over the web.